kreutz-lab/OmicsData/README.md

 # OmicsData
-Matlab library of methods for analyzing high-throughput data
+Matlab library of methods for analyzing high-throughput data.
+See also the [OmicsData Wiki](https://github.com/kreutz-lab/OmicsData/wiki).

 ## Installation
 - Clone or download repository